wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-ei-6.x.x.md

 The recommended way to create integration artifacts (in EI 6.x or EI 7.x ) is to use [WSO2 Integration Studio](../../../develop/WSO2-Integration-Studio):

 - If the artifacts are created in the recommended way, copy the CAR files inside `<EI_6.x.x_HOME>/repository/deployment/server/carbonapps` to the `<MI_HOME>/repository/deployment/server/carbonapps` folder.
+- If you have a custom mediator packed in a CAR, do one of the following:
+	- Include all the artifacts (using that mediator) in the same CAR.
+	- Alternatively, you can add the JAR of the mediator to the `<MI_HOME>/lib/dropins` folder so that it can be shared by artifacts in multiple CARs.
 - If the artifacts are created using the management console of EI 6.x, you need to recreate them using WSO2 Integration Studio and package them as a composite application.
 See the instructions on [packaging artifacts](../../../develop/packaging-artifacts).

 !!!
 Tip